-- Fall Entry 1st and 3rd semester of Program: Applications accepted January 2 through March 1 - Applications will only be accepted during the identified application period. - Incomplete applications will not be considered. - Students who are admitted after a year absence or longer may be required to: - Submit prior course work for official audit. - Officially petition to repeat prior coursework according to Title 5 guidelines. - Meet current program admission requirements. - 3.
-Program Prerequisites: All applicants, including returning, transfer and challenge students, must complete all required program prerequisite courses with a grade of "C" or better, and must be in good academic standing at College of Marin. - Chancellor's Formula: All applicants, including returning, transfer and challenge students, must meet the minimal score on the Chancellor's Formula of 72%.
-Refer to Section F above for more information. - 5.
-ATI TEAS: All applicants, including returning, transfer and challenge students, must meet the minimal score of 62 on the TEAS exam. - 6.
+- Applications accepted November 1 through February 1. - Applications will only be accepted during the identified application period. - Incomplete applications will not be considered. - Students ho are admitted after a year absence or longer may be required to: - Submit prior course work for official audit. - Officially petition to repeat prior coursework according to Title 5 guidelines. - · Meet current program admission requirements. - 3.
 Nursing Courses: Applicants requesting credit for completed nursing courses must submit official transcripts, course descriptions and course syllabi for all such courses.
 Courses are reviewed by the nursing department for equivalency and appropriate Program placement.
 Courses in nursing education that were taken three or more years prior to a return to a nursing program will not be accepted.
-Courses taken in a vocational nursing program will not be subject to this policy if the applicant possesses a current LVN (licensed vocational nurse) license in the state of California.

-- 7. Challenge of nursing courses: Applicants who have related experiences to qualify for a challenge must follow the college process noted on under "Admissions Information" in Section 2 of this catalog. - 8.
-Licensed Vocational Nurse Applicants: To receive credit for prior nursing coursework in an approved vocational nursing program, in addition to the process and required information noted in the previous section for new students, applicants must submit the following: - Official transcripts from vocational nursing school or program requested within one calendar year of the date of application. - Copy of current California LVN license. - Evidence of current work experience defined as at least one year of continuous employment in the role of a licensed vocational nurse within the last three years.
-This evidence must be in the form of a written letter from the employer on company letterhead. - 9.
-Degree option: To obtain the Associate of Science Degree, applicants must complete all Program prerequisite and corequisite courses, meet the minimal score on the Chancellor's Formula of 72% and meet the cut score on the TEAS of 62.
-Based upon review of transcripts, some NE courses can be waived. - 10.
+Courses taken in a vocational nursing program will not be subject to this policy if the applicant possesses a current LVN (licensed vocational nurse) license in the state of California. - 4.
+Challenge of nursing courses: Applicants who have related experiences to qualify for a challenge must follow the college process noted on under "Admissions Information" in Section 2 of this catalog. - 5.
+Licensed Vocational Nurse Applicants: To receive credit for prior nursing coursework in an approved vocational nursing program, in addition to the process and required information noted in the previous section for new students, applicants must submit the following: - Official transcripts from vocational nursing school or program requested within one calendar year of the date of application. - Copy of current Califoia LVN license. - Evidence of current work experience defined as at least one year of continuous employment in the role of a licensed vocational nurse within the last three years.
+This evidence must be in the form of a written letter from the employer on company letterhead. - 6.
 LVN 30-unit option: Students selecting this option will not obtain a degree nor be considered a graduate of the College of Marin Registered Nursing Program.
-Students will qualify for the licensing exam as a non-graduate, which may limit employment options and future education opportunities.
+Students will qualify for the licensing exam as a non-graduate, which may limit mployment options and future education opportunities.
 Prerequisites for this option are Physiology (BIOL 224) and Microbiology (BIOL 240).
 Applicants are not required to complete the TEAS exam.
 All applicants wishing to select this entry option must meet with the Director of Health Sciences prior to submitting an application.